citrix/citrix-daas-rest-go/citrixquickdeploy/docs/RestoreStatusModel.md

 HasLastRestoredSnapshotName returns a boolean if a field has been set.

+### SetLastRestoredSnapshotNameNil

+`func (o *RestoreStatusModel) SetLastRestoredSnapshotNameNil(b bool)`

+ SetLastRestoredSnapshotNameNil sets the value for LastRestoredSnapshotName to be an explicit nil

+### UnsetLastRestoredSnapshotName
+`func (o *RestoreStatusModel) UnsetLastRestoredSnapshotName()`

+UnsetLastRestoredSnapshotName ensures that no value is present for LastRestoredSnapshotName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)